End Point and Indicators in Titration

 Introduction

-Titration is a volumetric analysis technique used to determine the concentration of a known substance by reacting it with a known volume of a solution of known concentration.
-The end point of a titration is the point at which the reaction between the two solutions is complete.
+Titration is a volumetric analysis technique used to determine the concentration of an unknown substance by reacting it with a solution of known concentration (called the titrant).
+The end point of a titration is the point at which the reaction between the two solutions is visually observed to be complete.
 Indicators are substances that change color at or near the end point of a titration, signaling the completion of the reaction.
+The indicator's color change helps determine when to stop adding the titrant.

 Basic Concepts